Sausage and Tortelloni Soup

-It’s funny that I’m calling this Sausage and Tortelloni Soup when the motivation behind making it was all the vegetables that I packed into the pot.
-I was craving vegetables, but didn’t feel like salad, so I decided to whip up a big pot of veggi-licious soup.
-Last minute I decided to add some Italian sausage and pasta to make it a more filling meal, and what do you know, the add-ins became the star of the show. :P
+It’s funny that I’m calling this Sausage and Tortellini Soup when the motivation behind making it was all the vegetables that I packed into the pot.
+I was craving vegetables but didn’t feel like a salad, so I decided to whip up a big pot of veggi-licious soup.
+Last-minute I decided to add some Italian sausage and pasta to make it a more filling meal, and what do you know, the add-ins became the star of the show. :P

-I had originally intended to use orzo for the pasta, but found some really inexpensive tortelloni at Aldi and scooped that up instead.
-The cheese filled tortelloni made the soup quite filling and added a good amount of flavor and texture variety.
-If you can’t find affordable tortelloni, you can use just about any pasta shape.
+I had originally intended to use orzo for the pasta, but found some really inexpensive tortellini at Aldi and scooped that up instead.
+The cheese-filled tortellini made the soup quite filling and added a good amount of flavor and texture variety.
+If you can’t find affordable tortellini, you can use just about any pasta shape.
 If using orzo like I had planned, I’d probably add about 1/2 cup.
 For larger pasta shapes, I’d probably use about 1/4 pound so that it doesn’t overtake the soup.

 Ingredients